ramkumarcrk/monstack/README.md

        After sign in , skip if you dont want to change password

-# Rollback:
-       Execute below step in host machine to delete the monitoring stack setup:
-       $

 # Author:
        Thanks to Opensource community and github :)